 The following are activities eligible under the funding program:

-• Establishment and development of a UArctic Thematic Network or an UArctic Institute.
+- Establishment and development of a new UArctic Thematic Network or Institute

 The applicants will submit all of the information through the Memorial University’s Public Engagement application portal.
-The applicants will be guided through the application form and they will be able to upload supporting documents such as letters of the institutional and partner organization support as well as principal investigator’s CV through the same system.
+The applicants will be guided through the application form and they will be able to upload supporting documents, such as, letters of the institutional and partner organization support and a principal investigator’s CV through the same system.

 - Personal information

-- A detailed budget including any other separately requested project funding, as well as existing funding from other sources.
+- Detailed budget including any other separately requested project funding, as well as existing funding from other sources

 - The applying institution must provide an endorsement letter from the appropriate leadership level

 - The main applicant’s CV (max two pages)